Zenia insignis

 Zenia is a genus of plants in the family Fabaceae.
 It belongs to the subfamily Dialioideae.
 It contains a single species, Zenia insignis.

 The Fabaceae family is known for their extraordinary ability to be efficient in symbiotic nitrogen-fixation.
-The Papilionoidea and Caesalpinioideae subfamilies have been found to be the two sister families that the Z. insignis seemed to diverge from, through the evidence of fossil calibration points.
-Based on genetic research, the Z. insignis appears to have lost the genes relating to key-nodulation during its evolution.
-This results in the tree's inability to establish a relationship with Rhizobium, nitrogen-fixating bacteria, and limits it from partaking in the process of nitrogen-fixation.
-The Z. insignis is a medium-sized tree, 15–20 m tall.
+The Papilionoidea and Caesalpinioideae subfamilies have been found to be the two sister families that Z. insignis seemed to diverge from, through the evidence of fossil calibration points.
+Based on genetic research, Z. insignis appears to have lost the genes relating to key-nodulation during its evolution.
+This results in the tree's inability to establish a relationship with Rhizobium (nitrogen-fixating bacteria), and limits it from partaking in the process of nitrogen-fixation.

+Z. insignis is a medium-sized tree, 15–20 m tall.
 It is found in southern China and northern Vietnam.
 It is threatened by habitat loss and overharvesting.
 This is due to the fact that the tree provides many economic benefits, like being a great resource for furniture, interior design, and construction industries.
 As a result, the species is under second-class national protection in China.